vsrinivas/fuchsia/garnet/tests/system_ota_tests/README.md

 ## Running the tests locally in QEMU

-At the moment, the builtin `fx run` does not bring up a QEMU image that can be OTA-ed.
+At the moment, the builtin `fx emu` does not bring up a configuration that can be OTA-ed.
 Until this is implemented, the `bin/` directory contains some helper scripts that bring up an OTA-able QEMU image.
 Follow these instructions to use them.